 If a woman’s low libido results from the body’s lack of natural vaginal lubrication, a topical estrogen medication may help improve symptoms.

 Hormone levels can contribute to low libido in both men and women.
-Take the Everlywell at-home Testosterone Test, Men’s Health Test, Perimenopause Test, or Women’s Health Test to check key hormones that affect sex drive.
+Take the Everlywell at-home Testosterone Test, Men’s Health Test, Perimenopause Test, or hormonal imbalance test for women to check key hormones that affect sex drive and sexual health.